pagebolt/pagebolt_docs/README.md

 Learn more about Razr - https://github.com/pagekit/razr

-**NOTE:** The 'Terms and Conditions' and 'Privacy Policy' are the only actual 'Pages'.
-Because of the single nature of one page themes, we use **/** as the home page within Pagekit.
+**NOTE:** The 'Terms and Conditions' and 'Privacy Policy' are the only actual **'Pages'**.
+Pages is a Pagekit extension.
+Because of the simple nature of one page themes, we use **/** as the default route within Pagekit; there's no need to use Pagekit's menu system.

-**Available Sections (edit the theme.php file for custom sections):**
+**Available Sections (edit the theme.php file for custom widget areas):**

 ```php